 From SAMHSA's perspective, it is critical to promote the linkage to recovery and resilience for those individuals and families impacted by trauma.
 Consistent with SAMHSA's definition of recovery, services and supports that are trauma-informed build on the best evidence available and consumer and family engagement, empowerment, and collaboration.
-Additional information and resources: https://www.samhsa.gov/trauma-violence.
+Additional information and resources: Trauma and Violence - What Is Trauma and Its Effects? | SAMHSA